ethereum/EIPs/EIPS/eip-xxxx.md

     }

     /**
-     * @dev Sets the creator information for a specific token id.
+     * @dev Sets the creator information for a specific tokenId.
      *
      * Requirements:
      *